tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 value exactly.
 This is commonly pointed out in early computer science classes with decimal values.
 It is not at first obvious this is the case though.
 You may be familiar with a number like 0.5, which also could be written as a fraction, 1/2.
 The problem is 1/3.
 Technically, the 0.3 has an infinite amount of 3's that come after.
-The computer cannot do infinite.
+The computer cannot use infinite.
 So a minimum possible value must be decided.
 This may be something like 0 with 16 decimal places after it.
 Decimal values are often referred to as floats in multiple languages, and have to be fairly large memory wise to be precise.
 This explains why you may run into questions from some about why something like this is given as output: